706f6c6c7578/adiantum/README.md

 [Adiantum Encryption](https://security.googleblog.com/2019/02/introducing-adiantum-encryption-for.html)

-Nonce usage requires that for each encrypted message a new nonce has to be used.
+For each encrypted message a new nonce has to be used.

 Nonces should be at least 12 bytes in size.